Port Arthur, Texas: Hurricane Harvey

-On August 29, 2017, after Harvey made a second landfall at tropical storm status, 26 inches of rain fell in a single day at the airport near Port Arthur, triggering widespread flash flooding in the city.
-According to the Port Arthur mayor Derrick Freeman, 20,000 homes were flooded with up to 6 ft of water.
+On August 29, 2017, after Harvey made a second landfall at tropical storm status, and 26 inches of rain fell in a single day at the airport near Port Arthur, triggering widespread flash flooding in the city.
+According to the Port Arthur Mayor Derrick Freeman, 20,000 homes were flooded with up to 6 ft of water.
 On August 30, Freeman posted on Facebook, "Our whole city is underwater right now."

 Hurricane Laura

-On August 25, 2020, with Hurricane Laura expected to make landfall as a major hurricane having Port Arthur in its direct path, Port Arthur was evacuated.
-However, turning almost due north, Laura ended up making its final landfall near Cameron, Louisiana.
+On August 25, 2020, with Hurricane Laura expected to make landfall as a major hurricane having Port Arthur in its direct path, the city was evacuated.
+Turning almost due north, though, Laura ended up making its final landfall near Cameron, Louisiana.

 Climate

+Somerville has a humid subtropical climate (Köppen: Cfa) with hot summers and mild winters.
 Port Arthur is tied with Lake Charles, Louisiana, and Astoria, Oregon, as the most humid city in the contiguous United States.
 The average relative humidity is 90% in the morning, and 72% in the afternoon.